SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 377
 ```

-Note: printed newlines have to be stated explicitly.
+**NOTE:** printed newlines have to be stated explicitly.
 Consider a hello-world
 program printing `Hello World\n` (without any input).
 The io-file has to look
 as follows: